 Malaria is endemic in Tanzania, so we take care that all the children sleep under insecticide-treated mosquito nets and we fumigate all the buildings with a long-acting insecticide twice a year.
 Despite these measures one or two children develop fever every month and require a hospital visit to treat malaria if necessary.

-A new medical adviser
+Our medical adviser